macloo/python-beginners/week03/README.md

 # bat will be printed
 ```

+This next bit is pretty sophisticated, but you will probably use it: We can put **lists *inside* of lists**.
+When we do, we can access the list items with index numbers as usual, but you'll need to use one index to access a list (in the list of lists) and a *second* index to access an item inside that list.
+See Sweigart page 81 for this.
+It's like a double-decker list.

-Slices provide a way to get several consecutive items from a list all at once; see Sweigart pages 82-83.
+**Slices** provide a way to get several consecutive items from a list all at once; see Sweigart pages 82-83.
+He calls it the multiple assignment trick.

-The length of a list (just like the length of a string) can be found with `len()`:
+The **length** of a list (just like the length of a string) can be found with `len()`:

 ```python
 >>> my_list = ['cat', 'bat', 'rat', 'elephant']